-Your PEY Co-op work experience can count toward obtaining your P.Eng designation, meaning you'll have a head start on earning your professional engineering license after graduation.
-YOUR SUCCESS IS OUR SUCCESS Support is evident throughout the U of T Engineering experience.
+PEY Co-op experience can count toward obtaining your P.Eng. designation, a head start on earning your professional engineering license after graduation.

+Explore all that PEY Co-op has to offer: www.uoft.me/peycoop YOUR SUCCESS IS OUR SUCCESS 95% of first-year engineering students move into second year.
+For those who choose a different pathway, academic advisors help them to navigate program or university transfers.
+Support is embedded into the UofT Engineering experience.
 You will find it in the mentorship that upper-year students provide through our peer-assisted study programs, and in the time professors spend during and after class to help students with challenging course content.
 This tight-knit community thrives because success is a shared goal.
 We have several specialized services and programs that address the needs of engineering students from first year to graduation.
 As a U of T student, you also benefit from university-wide services and resources, including the Academic Success Centre, Health & Wellness Centre and Accessibility Services.
 SPECIALIZED SUPPORT FOR ENGINEERING STUDENTS The First Year Office will facilitate your transition into university and support you throughout your first year.
 This team of advisors will help you make informed decisions that will shape your academic career.
-After first year and for the remainder of your degree, your departmental advisors will help guide you through your journey at U of T Engineering.
+After first year and for the remainder of your degree, your departmental advisors will help guide you through your academic journey at UofT Engineering.
 The Engineering Career Centre facilitates the Professional Experience Year Co-op Program (PEY Co-op) and an array of workshops, seminars and events designed to prepare you for your future career.
 Successful engineers understand themselves and inspire others toward a common vision.
 The first centre of its kind in Canada, our Troost Institute for Leadership Education in Engineering (Troost ILead) offers courses, certificates and programs to help you better understand yourself and excel as an engineering leader.
 To succeed in your studies and as an engineering professional, you'll need a strong foundation in both communications and math.
 To assist you in developing these critical competencies, we created the Engineering Communication Program and the Math Aid Office.
-The Office of the Registrar is your resource for all administrative aspects of your education, including financial aid counselling and course scheduling.
-The office also coordinates specialized counsellors and learning strategists just for engineering students.
-An Engineering Student Success Coordinator supports the many engineering students who live at Chestnut Residence.
+The Office of the Registrar is your resource for all administrative aspects of your education, including advising on financial aid, course scheduling and other academic matters.
+In partnership with other Faculty and U of T resources, the office also coordinates a learning strategist, a transition advisor for international students, a wellness counsellor and an advisor on accessibility.
+A Student Life Programs Coordinator supports the many engineering students who live at Chestnut Residence.
 Your community extends beyond peers and professors.
-In first year, you'll receive an invitation to join U of T Engineering CONNECT, a rich online social network of alumni from all over the world.
+When you begin your first year at U of T Engineering, you'll receive an invitation to join Uof T Engineering CONNECT, a rich online social network of alumni from all over the world.
 They can offer you mentorship, industry-specific career advice, work opportunities and more.